-For a web content manager/editor position, one needs to have excellent writing and editing skills, with the native English-level proficiency, both oral and written, at an advanced level.
-He or she should be able to manage deadlines and handle multiple tasks simultaneously.
-Those who are familiar with digital marketing and SEO is a plus.
+For a web content manager/editor position, one needs to have excellent writing and editing skills, with native English-level proficiency, both oral and written, at an advanced level.
+They should be able to manage deadlines and handle multiple tasks simultaneously.
+Those who are familiar with digital marketing and SEO are a plus.

 4. Client Services Specialist

-This role requires candidates to have a business or marketing degree with strong management and client-relationship skills, plus excellent account management skills.
+This role requires candidates to have a business or marketing degree, strong management, and client-relationship skills, and excellent account management skills.

-Once onboard, he or she spearheads and leads teams in communicating with existing and potential clients.
+Once onboard, they spearhead and lead teams communicating with existing and potential clients.
 They also need to maintain good relations and develop more connections while also managing sales teams and handling escalations.
-Moreover, a client services specialist acts as the chief point person for the company’s contacts abroad.
+Moreover, a client services specialist is the chief point person for the company’s contacts abroad.

 5. Business Analyst

-A business analyst serves as the business specialist capable of handling complex issues.
+A business analyst serves as a business specialist capable of handling complex issues.
 Creates solutions by analyzing, documenting, and developing processes to improve and maintain business workflow.

 6. Software and Systems Engineer

-Most software and systems engineers are graduates in computer science or related courses.
-They are also well-versed with Multiple Coding Language and can analyze Complex Technical Information.
+Most software and systems engineers are graduates of computer science or related courses.
+They are also well-versed in Multiple Coding Languages and can analyze Complex Technical Information.
 They are also experts in computer science, software engineering, IT, and Networking systems.

-They create and develop software through the use of engineering principles and programming code.
-They also manage and maintain network control systems and databases.
-On the other hand, a systems engineer task is to provide technical issues around processes that the company runs.
-They keep and manage all systems, which include installation, testing, operation of both software and hardware support.
+They keep and manage all systems, including installation, testing, and operation of software and hardware support.
+Moreover, they create and develop software using engineering principles and programming code.
+At the same time, they also manage and maintain network control systems and databases.
+On the other hand, a systems engineer's task is to provide technical issues around the company's processes.

 7. Technical Writer